Immigrating To Canada

 Canadian Citizenship for immigrants

-Permanent residents in Canada can now also apply for Canadian citizenship only after three years.
-An immigrant visa for Canada is not
+Permanent residents in Canada can now also apply for Canadian citizenship only after three

-called a 'green card' as in the United States.
-In Canada it is called 'Landed Immigrant Status' and immigrants are issued PR cards as proof
+Canada it is called 'Landed Immigrant Status' and immigrants are issued PR cards as proof of

-of their legal residential status in Canada.
+their legal residential status in Canada.

 Student Visa For Canada

 Canada welcomes more than 130,000 students every year.
-Canadian Universities and Colleges are well-known.
-In fact both my children
+Canadian Universities and

-have been educated in Canada.
-The University of Waterloo is famous for its computer science program.
-There are several first class
+University of Waterloo is famous for its computer science program.
+There are several first

-Universities throughout Canada.
+class Universities throughout Canada.

-Student coming to Canada for study usually do not need a Study Permit if they are planning to take a course or program in Canada with
+Student coming to Canada for study usually do not need a Study Permit if they are planning

-duration of six months or less.
-In such cases, You must complete the course or program within the period authorized for your stay in
+must complete the course or program within the period authorized for your stay in Canada.
+However, you should apply for a Study Permit

-Canada.
-However, you should apply for a Study Permit before you come to Canada if you think you may wish to continue your studies in
+before you come to Canada if you think you may wish to continue your studies in another program after you complete the short-term

 If you do not have a valid Study Permit and wish to continue your studies beyond 6 months, you will have to leave Canada in order to